 - The for loop on line 8: - Is vectorized - Has a vectorization factor of four (there are four 32-bit integer lanes) - Has an interleave factor of one (so there is no interleaving) - The for loop on line 12 wis unrolled 16 times.
-This means it is completely unrolled, with no remaining loops. - All three instances of foo () are inlined arm-opt-report reference on page 72 Arm Compiler for Linux and Arm Allinea Studio Take a trial Help and tutorials arm-opt-report uses a YAML optimization record, as produced by the -fsave-optimization-record option of LLVM, to output annotated source code that shows the various optimization decisions taken by the compiler.
+This means it is completely unrolled, with no remaining loops. - All three instances of foo () are inlined arm-opt-report reference on page 73 Arm Compiler for Linux Help and tutorials arm-opt-report uses a YAML optimization record, as produced by the -fsave-optimization-record option of LLVM, to output annotated source code that shows the various optimization decisions taken by the compiler.